 Finding New Harmony

 Judith Leavitt (Kelly Rowan - Eight Days to Live) was born and raised in Harmony, a polygamous Mormon community which strictly abides by the rules when it comes to who people can speak to and marry.
-But the way of life starts to weigh heavy on Judith's heart especially after a young man attempted to rape her daughter Alice (Hannah Lochner) and her husband, leader Josiah (Richard Burgi - Patient Killer), chooses not to do anything.
-Fearful for her children and what fate lies ahead for them Judith sets their house on fire and escapes with her children to try and make a new life for them in the city, not easy when the life you have only known has been one of extreme religious order.
+But the way of life starts to weigh heavy on Judith's heart especially after a young man attempted to rape her daughter, Alice (Hannah Lochner), and Josiah (Richard Burgi - Patient Killer), her husband and also community leader, does nothing about it.
+Fearful for her children and what fate lies ahead for them Judith sets their house on fire and escapes with her children to try and make a new life for them in the city, not easy when the only life you have known has been one of extreme religious order.
 When one of Judith's daughters, Charlotte (Martha MacIsaac), decides to return to Harmony Judith knows she must intervene.

 "The Ultimate Sin", which is also known as "In God's Country", is not the first movie I have watched about a polygamous Mormon community and like with my previous experience the glimpse of this life where children as young as 12 are ordered to marry old men made me feel sick.
 In many ways the first third of the movie focuses upon this, the look at what this extreme way of life is like with male leaders who make the rules and decide who can marry who.
 It is quietly powerful and unsettling as we are introduced to "The Prophet" who has a very unsettling side to him in the way he places his hands on people and talks to a 14 year old girl.
 But all of this, this look at the way of life in a polygamous community, is only the set up to provide reason for why Judith felt impelled to leave with her children for their safety.